MLHale/CYBR8470/projects/project2.md

 | Demo* | Deliverable is demonstrated with accompanied explanation of outcomes and success.
 Product functionality is successfully demoed. | Demo is mildly successful. | Demo fails or is not included in the presentation |
 | Results | Results are overviewed, summarized, and relayed to the audience. | Limited results are presented or too much time is spent on minor results. | No results are presented or presenters waste a lot of time on minor results, missing time to present significant outcomes. |

-> * Note that Demos should be live demos, but may include videos if the conditions necessary to replicate the demo cannot be re-created in a live in-class demo.
+> * note that the demo should show you walking through your product

 #### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">CYBER8470 and related works</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://faculty.ist.unomaha.edu/mlhale" property="cc:attributionName" rel="cc:attributionURL">Matt Hale</a> are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.